 - Promoting the re-establishment of natural habitat for wildlife in the Werribee River catchment

 - Providing attractive natural places for people to access and enjoy

 - Providing educational programs about environmentally sustainable practices, educating a growing and diverse population living in the west of Melbourne

 With urbanisation continuing at a fast pace in the Werribee catchment, the need of the Riverkeeper role can be seen; stormwater inflows and litter are proving very damaging to the river and its fauna, clearance of riverside vegetation due to perceived dangers such as snakes is harming habitat, while other threats such as climate change are only too evident.

-Also of concern is the huge change to the landscape out west of Melbourne by the loss of precious views and human health enhancing amenity of the river and other waterways by developers, and at times by authorities who have responsibility to house the growing population in the west of Melbourne.
+Also of concern is the huge change to the landscape out west of Melbourne by the loss of precious views and human health enhancing amenity of the river and other waterways by developers, and at times by authorities who have a responsibility to house the growing population in the west of Melbourne.

-Success of the Waterkeeper movement lies with the fact that individual Waterkeepers are connected to each other as a network, making them more effective in their communities’ courtrooms, classrooms, and in the media.
+The success of the Waterkeeper movement lies with the fact that individual Waterkeepers are connected to each other as a network, making them more effective in their communities’ courtrooms, classrooms, and in the media.

 Riverkeeper® is a registered trademark and service mark of Waterkeeper Alliance, Inc. and is licensed for use herein.